-Sir William Borlase's Grammar School is committed to our statutory duty to provide CEIAG to students in years 7-13.
+Sir William Borlase's Grammar School is committed to provide CEIAG to students in years 7-13 in line with our statutory duty.
 We aim to provide an inclusive, effective and stable careers strategy which raises our students' aspirations throughout the entirety of their school career.
-All students have access to impartial and inspirational careers information, advice and guidance in accordance with the 1997 Act, 2003 Regulations, 2008 Act, April 2014 Statutory Guidance, the amendment to the Technical and Further Education Act 2017 (the 'Baker Clause'), and January 2018 Statutory guidance.
-The Careers Enterprise Company was consulted to ensure the school's provision for CEIAG is meeting or exceeding national standards and recommendations.
-The policy was written in light of the new Statutory Guidance January 2018, and the 'Careers Strategy: making the most of everyone's skills and talents', December 2017.
+All students have access to impartial and inspirational careers information, advice and guidance in accordance with section 42B of the Education Act 1997.
+The policy was written in light of the Skills and Post-16 Education Act 2022, which is an additional requirement for CEIAG provision from January 2023.
+This legislation supersedes previous legislation linked to this area.